sarachour/tineye/src/README.md

     web3 3.16.4

 ### Python 2.7
 `tineye` requires `python-2.7`.
 Install the following packages with pip:

     pip install web3 matplotlib colormap easydev

-### Python 3
-`tineye` has been developed with the following versions of the packages:

-    pip3 install web3 matplotlib colormap easydev

-installing `web3` might require an upgrade of setuptools:

-    pip3 install --upgrade setuptools

-We recommend the following package versions.

 ## Downloading from the Blockchain